knative/docs/docs/install/upgrade-installation.md

 ## Verifying the upgrade

 To confirm that your components and plugins have successfully upgraded, view the status of their pods in the relevant namespaces.
 All pods will restart during the upgrade and their age will reset.
-If you upgraded Knative Serving, Eventing, and the monitoring plug-in, enter the following commands to get information about the pods for each namespace:
+If you upgraded Knative Serving and Eventing, enter the following commands to get information about the pods for each namespace:

 ```bash
 kubectl get pods --namespace knative-serving